 No

-Fish Lake Campground trail has an elevation gain of 200 m, making it a moderate climb suitable for hikers with basic fitness levels.
-This gradual ascent is spread across the 8 km distance, so the incline is manageable throughout the hike.
+Fish Lake Campground trail features an elevation gain of 200 m, making it a moderate climb suitable for hikers with basic fitness levels.
+This gradual ascent is spread across the 8 km distance, so it's manageable for most outdoor enthusiasts.

 Didn't find your answer?